odoo/odoo/doc/reference/javascript_reference.rst

 =================

 Managing assets in Odoo is not as straightforward as it is in some other apps.
-One of the reason is that we have a variety of situations where some, but not all the assets are required.
-For example, the needs of the web client, the point of sale, the website or even the mobile application are different.
+One of the reasons is that we have a variety of situations where some, but not all of the assets are required.
+For example, the needs of the web client, the point of sale app, the website or even the mobile application are different.
 Also, some assets may be large, but are seldom needed.
 In that case, we sometimes want them to be loaded lazily.

 The main idea is that we define a set of **bundles** in the module manifest.
 A bundle is here defined as a **list of file paths** (xml, javascript, css, scss).
 Files are declared using `glob`_ syntax, meaning that you can declare several asset files using a single line.
-Each file found using a glob will be appended to the `<head>` of the page, at most once, in the order the globs are given.
+Each matching file found will be appended to the `<head>` of the page, at most once, in the order the glob patterns are given.

-As mentionned, the bundles are declared in each module's `__manifest__.py`, under a dedicated `assets` key which contains a dictionary.
-Said dictionary will declare **bundles** (keys) with the **files** they contain (values).
+As mentioned, the bundles are declared in each module's `__manifest__.py`, under a dedicated `assets` key which contains a dictionary.
+The dictionary will map **bundles** (keys) to the list of **files** they contain (values).
 It looks like this:

 .. code-block:: py